usmansbk/blog-draft/markdowns/redux.md

 //cover_image: https://direct_url_to_image.jpg
 ---

-Like all well designed libraries and frameworks, Redux makes use of design patterns (Observer Pattern) and good software design principles.
+Like all well designed libraries and frameworks, Redux too is a combination of design patterns (Observer & Command Patterns) and software design principles.

 By building our own state management from scratch following these principles and design patterns will help us in understanding redux.